Nexenta/edge-dev/conf/high-performance/README.md

-This profile derived from default.
+This profile derived from default and adds journal to rtrd.